jameskabbes/analytics_workshop/README.md

   />
 </p>

-Welcome to John Deere's Python programming, analytics, and machine learning workshop!
+Welcome to John Deere's analytics workshop!

 # Overview

 Answer the questions below using the provided code, data, and any online resources, including **AI tools**.
 Each team is permitted two hints from John Deere employees.

-_Note_: The files generated are purposefully large to prevent LLMs from easily giving you the answers without needing to run any code.
+_Note: The files generated are purposefully large to prevent LLMs from easily giving you the answers without needing to run any code._

 # Scoring